aditya-somani/NyayaSetu_MITS/README.md

 Follow these steps to get a local copy up and running.

-Certainly!
-Here's a clean, well-formatted section you can include in your README file to guide users on running your project:

 ## 🚀 Running the Project Locally

 Follow these steps to set up and run both the backend and frontend servers.